 I began learning acupuncture in 1984 and graduated from the College of Traditional Acupuncture in 1987.
 Since then I have completed further acupuncture courses of 1 year and 2 years’ duration with the College of Integrated Chinese Medicine, as well as numerous short courses and seminars.

-My ongoing commitment to professional development enables me to have as many tools in the toolbox as possible, and to best serve my clients.
+My ongoing commitment to professional development enables me to have as many tools in the toolbox as possible, in order to best serve my clients.
 My practice is broad-ranging and encompasses many different styles and techniques of acupuncture and moxibustion, so that I can select the treatments I believe will be most effective for each client.

-I am a member of the British Acupuncture Council www.acupuncture.org.uk and Oxfordshire’s Acupuncture for Childbirth Team http://www.actoxford.org.uk/SueP
+I am a member of the British Acupuncture Council www.acupuncture.org.uk and Oxfordshire’s Acupuncture for Childbirth Team www.actoxford.co.uk/sue-pennington.

+Acupuncture is an ancient system of medicine which has been in constant and widespread use for a few thousand years.
+This means that it is a well tried and tested and highly developed system of medicine.
 Acupuncturists today are in an extremely advantageous situation.
-On the one hand we draw on the wealth of knowledge and experience of our predecessors down the centuries, and on the other hand, at this time when acupuncture is becoming very popular in the West, as well as the East, we can benefit from new developments and research relevant to modern-day health problems.
+On the one hand we draw on the wealth of knowledge and experience of our predecessors down the centuries, and on the other hand, at this time when acupuncture is very popular in the West, as well as the East, we can benefit from new developments and research relevant to modern-day health problems.
 Therefore, whilst continuing to treat the same conditions which have been dealt with successfully by acupuncturists since ancient times, we are also equipped to deal with “new” illnesses.

 Here is a link to the British Acupuncture Council A – Z fact sheets detailing the evidence base for acupuncture.